WebberZone/contextual-related-posts/readme.txt

 = 3.1.0 =

+* Features:
+    * New setting in the metabox to exclude specific terms

 * Enhancements/modifications:
     * Thumbnail function uses the size instead of exact array of sizes to better select the appropriate thumbnail image size
     * Use site icon if no other thumbnail is found